 Then it is important to understand that it is not only the power that allows the ball to come out.

-The technique, the place of impact on the bottom pane and the place of the rebound close to the net or close to the bottom pane are elements to be highlighted.
+The technique, the place of impact on the bottom glass and the place of the rebound close to the net or close to the bottom glass are elements to be highlighted.

 Watch out for right-handed people on the right.
 You can take out the ball by 3 in 2 ways: either parallel by putting topspin effect, or crossed by hitting flat.
 A topspin crossover smash is unlikely to come out.